Sockeye salmon: Reproduction

 Males partake in competitive and sneaking tactics, formation of hierarchies, and non-hierarchical groupings around females who are ready to mate.
 Reproductive success varies more in males than females.
 The greater variability in male reproduction is associated with the greater average size and exaggerated shape of males.
 Reproductive success in females is determined by the number of eggs she lays, her body size, and the survival of the eggs, which is due in part to the quality of the nest environment.
-Male spatial distribution depends on shifts in reproductive opportunities, physical traits of breeding sites, as well as the operational sex ratio (OSR) of the environment.
+Male spatial distribution depends on shifts in reproductive opportunities, physical traits of breeding sites, as well as the operational sex ratio of the environment.

 Non-dominant males adopt a subordinate behavior, acting as a satellite to mated pairs.
 During spawning, a subordinate male will move quickly into the redd and release their sperm.
 Nearby dominant males from other redds will also do this.
 Male social status is positively correlated to length and dorsal hump size.
 Larger females tend to spawn in shallower water, which is preferred over deeper water.

 A male (left) and female (right) sockeye salmon spawning in the Adams River of British Columbia, Canada.

 There is a dramatic sexual dimorphism at maturity.
 Males go through numerous morphological changes at maturation including, an increase in body depth, hump height, and snout length.
 Snout size also increases in females, but hump height and adipose fin length do not increase.
 This could mean that longer snout sizes are sexually selected, but hump height and adipose fin length are not.
 Females develop large gonads that are about 25% of the body mass.

 Females are responsible for parental care.
 They select, prepare, and defend a nest site until they die or are displaced.
 Males do not participate in parental care at all, and they move between females after egg deposition.